cipher-ali/FNAF-Text-Game/README.md

 You may get a warning saying that the file may be harmful.
 Just ignore it.

 ## Feedback 🗣️
-I'm not exactly sure if my code is that great (what exactly makes code "good" anyway?), so I'd really appreciate any suggestions to improve it! :)
+I'm not exactly sure if my code is that great, so I'd really appreciate any suggestions to improve it! :)